I make this cream cheese rhubarb pastry recipe when I’m looking for a different type of sandwich to eat! It’s easy to make and oh, so yummy!

 Leave me a comment to let me know.

-First thing I do is take one sheet of puff pastry out of the freezer and let it defrost for 40 minutes.
+First thing I do to make these cream cheese rhubarb pastry is take one sheet of puff pastry out of the freezer and let it defrost for 40 minutes.

 Next, I preheat the oven to 400 degrees Fahrenheit.

 Then, I grab my rhubarb sauce and my whipped cream cheese.